mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 #pagebreak()
 ```

-# Chapter 12: Surrender to Tranquility
+# Chapter 13: Surrender to Tranquility

 ## Paragraph 5 Part 1

 > 夫參禪者、

 > For the practice of Zen, ...
-[EB]
+(EB)

 > For practicing Zen, ...
-[SZ]
+(SZ)

 ## Commentary

-In Chapters 1 through 8, we discussed *why* we should do zazen, and in Chapters 9 through 11 we discussed *what* that means.
+In Chapters 1 through 9, we discussed *why* we should do zazen, and in Chapters 10 through 12 we discussed *what* that means.
 In reality, of course, there is considerable overlap in these areas; we’ve really been discussing all along *what* zazen is and *why* to do it, and we will keep discussing it.
-Still, we can say in a broad sense that in Chapters 12 through 25 we now turn to *how* to do zazen.
+Still, we can say in a broad sense that in Chapters 13 through 26 we now turn to *how* to do zazen.
 This is the part that includes details of the form of sitting Zen meditation.

 But before we step into the details, we actually need to back up and look at the big picture once again, because right away we encounter an important term: *sanzen* (參禪, or 参禅 in simplified Chinese), which is often translated as “Zen practice.”
 The opening of this section is usually translated as something like, “For the practice of Zen.”
 But *sanzen* means something deeper than we may hear from the English words “Zen practice.”